Feline infectious peritonitis

 The APVMA works with a number of agencies and regulators, including the Australian Border Force, to detect importation of unregistered veterinary products.
 Where veterinarians in Victoria commit suspected offences, the APVMA will notify the Veterinary Practitioners Registration Board of Victoria (VPRBV) and may take further enforcement action.

 Consent process for importing an unregistered veterinary product

-Registered veterinarians may apply for consent to import when they have examined an animal that is under their direct care and, as the treating veterinarian, considers the use of an unregistered veterinary product is indicated over the use of an available registered product.
+A registered veterinarian may apply for consent to import when they have examined an animal that is under their direct care, if as treating veterinarian they consider the use of an unregistered veterinary product is indicated over the use of an available registered product.
 Veterinarians remain responsible for complying with the relevant laws in their State or Territory.

 The APVMA is an administering authority for the consent to import, although other importation approvals may be required depending on the product.
 The following form can be downloaded from the APVMA website and submitted via email to [email protected]: Application to consent to import unregistered veterinary products to be supplied and/or used under veterinary prescription.

 Further information about importing veterinary chemical products and the APVMA’s compliance responsibilities is available on the APVMA website.
 Any enquiries about import consent for veterinary products can be directed to the APVMA Case Management and Administration Unit on +61 2 6770 2300 or [email protected].

 Veterinary practitioners must comply with relevant VPRBV guidelines